create3000/x_ite/docs/_posts/components/Networking/Inline.md

 ## Overview

-Inline is a X3DBoundedObject node that can load nodes from another X3D scene via url.
+Inline is an X3DBoundedObject node that can load nodes from another X3D scene via url.

 The Inline node belongs to the **Networking** component and its default container field is *children.* It is available since X3D version 2.0 or later.